 Government has a legitimate interest in public safety that cannot be left up to market forces.
 But as businesses adapt to survive a changing world, the way that government deals with those businesses must evolve and change as well.

 A hundred years ago, government responded to the Industrial Revolution by creating new kinds of regulations to protect people and the environment in ways that were not previously necessary.
-Today, a new sharing economy is developing, in which many of Austin’s residents participate, that is giving rise to new kinds of safety issues as thumbsup_final01strangers engage with each other in an increasing number of direct interactions.
+Today, a new sharing economy is developing, in which many of Austin’s residents participate, that is giving rise to new kinds of safety issues as strangers engage with each other in an increasing number of direct interactions.
 And this is happening not just in rideshare platforms but in other platforms as well, such as AirBnb and E-Harmony.

 The old ways of regulating may not be those that best apply to the new world.
 In this light, the way government should engage with Uber, Lyft, and GetMe may have as much in common with AirBnb as it does with Yellow Cab.